Mostly Resilient

 AI Resilience Report forEnvironmental Engineers

-Environmental Engineers are more resilient to AI impacts than most occupations, according to our analysis of 7 sources.
+Environmental Engineers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

 Learn more about how you can thrive in this position